TIBCOSoftware/snappydata/docs/howto/use_stream_processing_with_snappydata.md

 <a id="howto-streams"></a>

+# How to use Stream Processing with SnappyData

-SnappyData supports both the older Spark Streaming model (based on DStreams) as well as the newer Structured streaming model.
-Unlike, Spark streaming DStreams model(based on RDDs), SnappyData supports Spark SQL in both models.
+SnappyData supports both the older [Spark Streaming model (based on DStreams)](#dstreams) as well as the newer [Structured Streaming model](#structuredstreaming).
+Unlike the Spark streaming DStreams model, that is based on RDDs, SnappyData supports Spark SQL in both models.

-# How to use Stream Processing with SnappyData (on top of DStreams)
+<a id= dstreams> </a>
+## Spark Streaming DStreams Model

 SnappyData’s streaming functionality builds on top of Spark Streaming and primarily is aimed at making it simpler to build streaming applications and to integrate with the built-in store.
 In SnappyData, you can define streams declaratively from any SQL client, register continuous queries on streams, mutate SnappyData tables based on the streaming data.
 For more information on streaming, refer to this [section](../programming_guide/stream_processing_using_sql.md).

-**Code Example**: </br>
+### Code Sample

 Code example for streaming is in [StreamingExample.scala](https://github.com/SnappyDataInc/snappydata/blob/master/examples/src/main/scala/org/apache/spark/examples/snappydata/StreamingExample.scala).
-The code snippets below show how to declare a stream table, register continuous queries(CQ) and update SnappyData table using the stream data.
+The code snippets in the following section show how to declare a stream table, register continuous queries(CQ) and update SnappyData table using the stream data.

+### Using Stream Processing with SnappyData

 **First get a SnappySession and a SnappyStreamingContext**: </br>
 Here SnappyStreamingContext is initialized in a batch duration of one second.